Meet the Southern Resident killer whales

 In 2019 the Seattle Times published a story about the impacts of sound on foraging Southern Residents and featured research and audio recordings of K35.
 During a study, researchers temporarily attached a special recording device to K35’s skin to record behaviors, acoustics, and depth.
 K35 was recorded diving to a depth of 500ft, where he located and hunted a salmon.
 The hunting behavior was determined through the audio recorded, which was a series of echolocation clicks, followed by rapid buzzing (indicating close proximity to prey), and then a crunch sound of the salmon being caught.

 L Pod is the largest pod out of the three Southern Resident pods.
 Unlike J Pod, the range of L Pod is more vast ranging from British Columbia, Canada, all the way down to Northern California, similar to that of K Pod.
 In 2019 and again in 2023, members of L Pod were seen as far south as Monterey Bay, California which was the first time they had been seen that far south since 2011.
 Historically, during the Spring and Summer months, L pod was known to frequent the west side of San Juan Island chasing the Chinook salmon runs returning to the Fraser River in Canada.
 Since the decline of the salmon, they spend far less time in the Salish Sea.
 In 2022 no new calves were seen with L Pod, and the individual L89 Solstice was declared deceased, bringing the L Pod population to the lowest it has been since the population survey began in 1976.
 In June of 2023, confirmed two new calves, which were the first calves born into L Pod since 2021.
-The addition of the two new calves brings the total count of L Pod up to 34 members.
+Then in September 2024, another calf was discovered, The addition of the new calves brings the total count of L Pod up to 35 members.

 L Pod

-Total Members: 34
+Total Members: 35

 Matrilines: